AffiliateBeginnersGuide.com

 If there is no cookie with your ID, no commission for you.

-Also, if merchant is updating pages, he can forget to include
+Also, if merchant is updating pages, he can "forget" to include

 tracking pixel again.
-Rare case, but possible.
+Rare case, but possible, like pixel switching game too.

 There is separate article about Commission hijacking, describing tracking